acquia/blt/docs/developer/skills.rst

    development).
--  :doc:`/dev-desktop/`: Acquia Dev Desktop is a free application that allows you to run and develop Drupal sites locally on your computer and optionally host them using Acquia Cloud.
+-  :doc:`/dev-desktop/`: Acquia Dev Desktop is a free application that allows you to run and develop Drupal sites locally on your computer and optionally host them using Cloud Platform.
 Use Acquia Dev Desktop to evaluate Drupal, add and test other Drupal modules, and develop sites while on a plane or away from an internet connection.

 **Additional resources**